fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [JoKerIsCraZy/HomeServerCompanion](https://github.com/JoKerIsCraZy/HomeServerCompanion) - A sleek, modern dashboard for managing your Home Server services directly from your browser toolbar.
 - [hoangvu12/subgrid](https://github.com/hoangvu12/subgrid) -
 - [bluewave-labs/Checkmate](https://github.com/bluewave-labs/Checkmate) - Checkmate is an open-source, self-hosted tool designed to track and monitor server hardware, uptime, response times, and incidents in real-time with beautiful visualizations.
 Don't be shy, join here:
 - [code-arman/Cleanify](https://github.com/code-arman/Cleanify) - Convert your Explicit Spotify playlists into Clean playlists in the click of a button